Technology

 Builds ultra-low-latency AI infrastructure that enables developers to run vision-language models on live video streams via a simple API, achieving sub-200ms inference for real-time applications in robotics, gaming, security, and sports.

 Overshoot has publicly announced support for multiple vision-language models (Qwen3-VL, InternVL3), a TypeScript/JavaScript SDK (MIT-licensed), structured JSON output schemas, and both clip-mode and frame-mode processing.
-Their documentation details stream leasing, keepalive mechanisms, and multi-stream concurrency,all pointing toward enterprise-grade reliability and scalability for production real-time vision workloads.
+Documentation details stream leasing, keepalive mechanisms, and multi-stream concurrency for enterprise-grade reliability and scalability.

 GitHub activity and SDK architecture suggest active development of additional model integrations and agentic vision workflows.
-The model-agnostic API design signals plans to rapidly onboard new frontier VLMs as they release.
-Stream-duration billing and concurrency limits hint at upcoming tiered enterprise pricing.
+The model-agnostic API design signals plans to rapidly onboard new frontier VLMs.
 LiveKit/WebRTC transport layer investment suggests future edge inference or hybrid cloud-edge deployment.
-Conference and YC Demo Day positioning around "faster than human reaction time" implies pursuit of robotics and autonomous systems customers.
 Prompt-as-program paradigm and runtime prompt updates point toward a low-code/no-code visual AI builder product.

 Instead of a human guard staring at 50 screens and missing things, an AI watches every camera simultaneously and instantly flags anything unusual in plain English.